Graduate Programs

 The Zane L. Miller Fellowship in American City History

+Every year the Department of History grants a Miller Fellowship to support a doctoral student pursuing work in American urban history: the history of cities, their regions, neighborhoods and suburbs, past and present.
+Currently the fellowship provides $1,000 as a supplement for other fellowships, grants or scholarships.
 The award is named for the University of Cincinnati's famed urban historian, Zane L. Miller, currently emeritus in the Department of History.
 Miller served on UC's faculty from 1966, the year he earned his PhD at the University of Chicago under the supervision of Richard C. Wade, until his "retirement" in 1999.
 While at UC, Miller authored numerous books and articles, mentored dozens of doctoral students, and for many years edited an urban book series at The Ohio State University Press.
 Miller is still an active scholar and mentor.
 He edits a new book series at Temple University Press, titled "Urban Life, Landscape and Policy."
 He lives in Pace, Florida.

 Roger Daniels Summer Fellowship

-This award is named in honor of Roger Daniels, Charles Phelps Taft Professor Emeritus of History.
-He is the author of numerous books, most concerning immigration and the incarceration of Japanese-Americans.
-Daniels joined the Department of History as chair in 1976.
-He became emeritus in 2002.
+Every spring the Department of History offers a Roger Daniels Fellowship to support doctoral research during the approaching summer.
+This award is named in honor of Roger Daniels, former Charles Phelps Taft Professor of History at UC.
+Daniels authored numerous, field-shaping books, most concerning immigration and the incarceration of Japanese-Americans.
+Daniels joined the Department of History as chair in 1976, becoming emeritus professor in 2002.
 During his years at UC, Daniels was a strong supporter of the department's doctoral program, and he directed the dissertations of many students.
-Among his recent publications are Guarding the Golden Door: American Immigration Policy and Immigrants (2004); and expanded editions of Coming to America: A History of Immigration and Ethnicity in American Life (2002, original edition published in 1990); and Prisoners Without Trial: Japanese Americans in World War II (2004, original edition published in 1997).
+His later publications included, Guarding the Golden Door: American Immigration Policy and Immigrants (2004); and expanded editions of Coming to America: A History of Immigration and Ethnicity in American Life (2002, original edition published in 1990); and Prisoners Without Trial: Japanese Americans in World War II (2004, original edition published in 1997).

 The University of Cincinnati and surrounding area are rich in materials for historical research.
 Not only will students have access to the large university library collection, but also can gain access to several local archive collections.